 WordPress is a popular content management system, one that many businesses use to build their websites and blogs.
 Its popularity is due to its ease of use and its efficiency.

 So, if you’re thinking of a reason why your business needs digital training, building your own website is a good reason.

 Udemy offers a Complete WordPress Training for Beginners for 20 dollars.
 It also offers a Complete WordPress Website Business Course for 150 dollars.

 Learners don’t need to have previous coding experience with HTML or CSS to begin, but it certainly helps if they do.
 Your current employees can quickly take on this new skill and you can have your website up and running.

 Case Studies of Digital Training Done Right

-So, these inspirational, successful digital transformations act as additional reasons why your business needs digital training:
+When considering any business investment, it’s worth thinking about similar companies which have been through it already.
+These inspirational, successful digital transformations act as additional reasons why your business needs digital training.

 Start-Up: Ignition Law

 Ignition Law is a fast-growing UK startup that dared to disrupt the traditional legal scene.
 The legal sector has a reputation for its shiny offices and long appointments that also cost an arm and a leg.
 For that reason, Ignition Law thought digital.